top of page

 Arrival at the Agua Caliente Cultural Museum

 Parking is available at the rear of the Agua Caliente Cultural Museum.
-As you wind your way down the path to the front of the building, you pass plants that I later discovered are native to the area and used by the tribe for food and medicinal purposes.
-When I returned later in the evening, the path felt magical because the plants at the bottom were lit, casting their ghostly shadows on the walkway.
+As you wind your way down the path to the front of the building, you pass plants that are native to the area.
+These plants are used by the tribe for food and medicinal purposes.
+When I returned later in the evening, the path felt magical.
+The plants at the bottom were lit, casting their ghostly shadows on the walkway.

 Buffet on patio with lots of small bites.

-Buffet at Event at the Agua Caliente Culutural Museum in Palm Springs Photo by Don Metzner
+Buffet at Event at the Agua Caliente Cultural Museum in Palm Springs Photo by Don Metzner

 A Lovely Buffet of Food Prepared from Local Harvests

 The buffet table was laden with authentic tribal cuisine.
-Local dates are currently being harvested throughout the Coachella Valley and made into a great delectable canapé.
+Local dates are currently being harvested throughout the Coachella Valley and made into delectable canapés.
 The mesquite bars often appear at the tribe's functions.
-I’m always fascinated by their texture, which is similar to cornbread, earthy yet sweet with hints of cinnamon and toasted coconut.
-My favorite was the Prickly Pear lemonade, okay, I had more than one glass.
+I’m always fascinated by their texture, which is similar to cornbread.
+They are earthy yet sweet, with hints of cinnamon and toasted coconut.
+My favorite was the Prickly Pear lemonade; okay, I had more than one glass.

 The curved lobby of the Agua Caliente Cultural Museum